Performance and Concurrency with Lambda

-Pletratech is an AWS consulting partner specialized in develop application using AWS services.
+Pletratech is an AWS consulting partner specialized in develop applications using AWS services.
 Performance is an important factor for any serverless service using Lambda.
-In this article we are going to look into performance and concurrency with Lambda.
+In this article, we are going to look into performance and concurrency with Lambda.

 The Servers Application Model

 If you ever question how much AWS has invested in serverless architecture, look no further than the Serverless Application Model.
 Also called SAM, this open-source software provides many of the pieces you need to create a fully serverless application in AWS.
 Using the configuration tool and a command‑line application, you can define all the pieces of your serverless application, such as functions, event sources, and more, and then deploy them up to AWS.
 SAM is still heavily in development and is missing many features need to have for a smooth serverless experience.
 Serverless Framework, not only does deployment, but also has a plug‑in architecture with many more capabilities.
 The core of SAM is a configuration template, quite similar to a CloudFormation template that defines the serverless applications.
 The template will actually be deployed by CloudFormation, so a key property of this template is the Transform property.
 This tells CloudFormation that the template is written in the SAM syntax and instructs it to transform certain resources.
 The additional resource types available to declare in a SAM template are Serverless::Function, Serverless::API, and Serverless::SimpleTable.

 Let’s take a look at each one of these.

 A Serverless::Function is exactly what you would think, a Lambda function.
 What SAM does beyond creating a normal Lambda function is to also create an IAM execution role and create and configure any event source mappings for the function.

 Serverless::API creates an API, resources, and methods for you based on a Swagger configuration.
 If you’ve never heard of Swagger, it’s API documentation and design framework that can be used to model an API completely.
 The Serverless::API resource type in a SAM template will take that design and create the real resources it defines.